Animal Control Officer

 Dog Licensing, Leash and Pooper Scooper Laws

-- Answering to all dog complaints and animal bites.
+- Answering to all dog complaints and animal bites (now including sick or injured wildlife)

 - Enforcing laws for all Village of Kenmore and Town of Tonawanda dog ordinances and Article #7 of the Agricultural and Markets Law